authelia/chartrepo/charts/authelia/README.md

 |          configMap.notifier.smtp.enabledSecret          |     Forces smtp password auth using a secret if true     |       false        |
 |        configMap.identity_providers.oidc.enabled        |              Enables the OpenID Connect Idp              |       false        |

-If any of `configMap.session.redis.deploy`, `configMap.storage.mysql.deploy` or `configMap.storage.postgres.deploy` are
+If any of `configMap.session.redis.deploy`, `configMap.storage.mysql.deploy` or `configMap.storage.postgres.deploy` are enabled, the corresponding top-level `redis`, `mariadb` or `postgresql` sections must be configured.
-enabled, the corresponding top-level `redis`, `mariadb` or `postgresql` sections must be configured.
+For more information, refer to the [Bitnami Redis Chart](https://github.com/bitnami/charts/tree/master/bitnami/redis), [Bitnami MariaDB Chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb), and [Bitnami PostgreSQL Chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql) documentation.
 ## Secret

 The secret section defines how the secret values are added to Authelia.
 All values that can be a secret are forced as